willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

       This makes the methods easier to locate and compare with documentation in the header file.

-3.5.4 Each function implementation in a source file **should** be documented according to the guidelines in Section 4.
+3.5.4 Each function implementation in a source file **should** be documented following to the guidelines in Section 4.

 .. _sourceorg-label: